A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

-A simplified three-level $\Lambda$-type configuration is illustrated in Figure 1b and 1c, the lower two energy states $\left | g \right \rangle \left( 6S_{1/2}, F=3\right)$ and $\left | s \right \rangle\left( 6S_{1/2}, F=4\right)$ are the hyperfine ground states of caesium, and the higher energy state $\left | e \right \rangle \left( 6P_{3/2}, F'=2, 3, 4, 5 \right)$ is the excited state.
-Initially, a pumping laser resonant with the transition of $ 6S_{1/2}, F=4 \rightarrow 6P_{3/2}, F'=4\, {\rm co}\, 5 $ prepare all the atoms into the state $\left | g \right \rangle$ as
+A simplified three-level $\Lambda$-type configuration is illustrated in Figure 1b and 1c.
+The lower two energy states $\left | g \right \rangle \left( 6S_{1/2}, F=3\right)$ and $\left | s \right \rangle\left( 6S_{1/2}, F=4\right)$ are the hyperfine ground states of caesium, and the higher energy state $\left | e \right \rangle \left( 6P_{3/2}, F'=2, 3, 4, 5 \right)$ is the excited state.
+Initially, a pumping laser resonant with the transition of $ 6S_{1/2}, F=4 \rightarrow 6P_{3/2}, F'= 5 $ prepare all the atoms into the state $\left | g \right \rangle$ as

-where $N$ is the total number of atoms participate in interaction.
-After the initial state is prepared, a strong write pulse with a detuning $\Delta_{W}$ creates a single excitation among millions of atoms meanwhile induce a broadband Stokes photon via spontaneous Raman scattering.
-In this process, appropriate power of the write pulse is adopted to ensure that only a single Stokes photon is emitted per attempt and high-order emission is negligible.
-Then the collective excitation state can be expressed as\cite{Sangouard2011}
+where $N$ is the total number of atoms that participate in interaction.
+After the initial state is prepared, a strong write pulse with a detuning $\Delta_{\rm W}$ creates a single excitation among billions of atoms meanwhile induces a broadband Stokes photon via spontaneous Raman scattering \cite{Duan2001,Duan2002} (see Methods).
+In this process, appropriate energy of the write pulse is adopted to ensure that only a single Stokes photon is emitted per attempt and high-order emissions are negligible.
+Then the collective excitation state can be expressed as \cite{Sangouard2011}

-where ${\bf k}_{W}$ is the wave vector of the write pulse, ${\bf k}_{S}$ is the wave vector of the Stokes photon, ${\bf r}_{n}$ is the position of the $n$th atom.
-After a programmable delay, a strong read pulse with a detuning $\Delta_{R}$ and wave vector ${\bf k}_{R}$ illuminates the caesium cell and transform the collective excitation into a broadband anti-Stokes photon whose wave vector is denoted by ${\bf k}_{AS}$.
+where ${\bf k}_{\rm W}$ is the wave vector of the write pulse, ${\bf k}_{\rm S}$ is the wave vector of the Stokes photon, and ${\bf r}_{n}$ is the position of the $n$th atom.
+After a programmable delay, a strong read pulse with a detuning $\Delta_{\rm R}$ and wave vector ${\bf k}_{\rm R}$ illuminates the caesium cell and transform the collective excitation into a broadband anti-Stokes photon whose wave vector is denoted by ${\bf k}_{\rm AS}$.